lotivo/inquirer-confirm-extra/README.md

 It also hasn't been updated since 2 years and there was no repo link or I would have sent PR.

+## License

+(MIT)

 ## Contribution

-Feel free to send PR for adding extra options
+Feel free to send PR for adding extra options or if you wants to add tests.